ddockers/tech241-aws/what_is_devops.md

 ## Why is DevOps needed?
 Before DevOps as a concept was introduced, developers could be working on a project for years before a viable product could be presented to a client.

+When a project is just "code", it is of no value to a company.
+If it takes a long time for a product to be able to be deployed, it may then be obsolete as it could no longer meet a client's needs.

 Here are some of the reasons why DevOps is important when it comes to delivering a product:

 - Smaller cycles of production, faster innovation